lexfefegha/work-digital-creative-industries/README.md

 ## Reading List (Will be updated weekly)

-KLEON, A. (2012).
+Kleon, A. (2012).
 Steal like an artist: 10 things nobody told you about being creative.

-CAMERON, J. (2002).
+Cameron, J. (2002).
 The artist's way: a spiritual path to higher creativity.
 New York, J.P.
 Tarcher/Putnam.

-BARTON, G. (2016).
+Barton, G. (2016).
 Don't get a job... make a job how to make it as a creative graduate.
 London, Laurence King

+Baxter, L. (2017) Running a Creative Company in the Digital Age: How to successfully set up your own media company.
+Oldcastle Books Ltd.

+Kare-Silver, M. de (2016) Building the 2020 Digital team.
+Troubador Publishing Ltd.

+Kocienda, K. (2018) Creative Selection: Inside Apple’s Design Process During the Golden Age of Steve Jobs.
+Pan Macmillan.

+Lewrick, M., Link, P. and Leifer, L. (2018) The Design Thinking Playbook: Mindful Digital Transformation of Teams, Products, Services, Businesses and Ecosystems.
+John Wiley & Sons.

+## Further Reading

+Eubanks, V. (2018) Automating Inequality: How High - Tech Tools Profile, Police, and Punish the Poor.
+St. Martin’s Press.

+Fisher, M. (2009).
+Capitalist Realism: Is There No Alternative?
+Zero Books.

+Lessig, Lawrence.
+(2005).
+Free Culture: The Nature and Future of Creativity.
+Penguin Books.

+Tavani, H.T.
+(2011) Ethics and Technology: Controversies, Questions, and Strategies for Ethical Computing.
+John Wiley & Sons.

+Tozzi, C. (2017).
+For Fun and Profit.
+MIT Press.

 ---